 - replies and agrees, the bond will be paid

 - doesn’t reply by a certain date, the bond may still be paid

 - replies and disagrees, the bond won’t be paid.

 If the landlord or tenant doesn’t agree to the bond payment, Tenancy Services will notify both parties of the dispute.
-The bond will be refunded when a new bond refund form is signed by all parties, or when Tenancy Services receives a mediator’s order or an order of the Tenancy Tribunal advising how the bond is to be refunded.
+The bond will be refunded when a new bond refund form is signed and dated by all parties after the dispute date, or when Tenancy Services receives a Mediator’s Order or an Order of the Tenancy Tribunal advising how the bond is to be refunded.

-A landlord can only do this within two months of the tenancy ending.
-After that they will need to apply to the tenancy tribunal if they want to claim any part of the bond or they will need get the tenants to sign a refund form.
+A landlord can only do this within 2 months of the tenancy ending.
+After that they will need to apply to the Tenancy Tribunal if they want to claim any part of the bond or they will need to get the tenant(s) to sign a refund form.